 Deborah was a Senior Artist with Bangarra Dance Theatre, joining the company in 2003.
 She is a descendant of Wakaid Clan, Badu Island, the Meriam people of Murray Island, and is also proud of her Scottish heritage.
 Born in Brisbane, her totems are Beizam (the shark) and the moth.

 In 2013, she made her choreographic and directorial debut, creating a short dance film titled dive paying homage to the Pearl Shell divers of the Torres Straits for Bangarra's season of Dance Clan 3, leading her to create I.B.I.S as part of the lore national season in 2015. lore was then nominated for Best New Australian Work at the Helpmann Award the following year.
 Her career highlights with Bangarra were returning to Country - including Mer Island and Yirrkala – performing at the Brooklyn Academy of Music’s Harvey Theatre and partnering with The Australian Ballet at the Théâtre du Châtelet in Paris.

 Deborah has explored independent work as a choreographer and actor.
 As a successful recipient of Creative Australia funding through The Australia Council in 2015, Deborah directed and choreographed local talent in a short film, hide, in association with Campbelltown Arts Centre.
 In 2017, she returned to acting as the lead Layla, in the short film Water, directed by John Harvey.
-2018 she has choreographed and assisted the new Australian production, Spinifex Gum, including their pre-game performance at Dreamtime at the G for the Australian Football League as well as sell out seasons at Adelaide Festival 2018 and Sydney Festival 2019, with the more recent highlight performing at Garma Festival 2019.
-She was also assistant director and choreographer for the world premiere of The Long Forgotten Dream (2018) and The Beauty Queen of Leenane (2019) both for Sydney Theatre Company and more recently Winyanboga Yurringa at Belvoir St Theatre.
+2018 she has choreographed and assisted Spinifex Gum, including their pre-game performance at Dreamtime at the G for the Australian Football League as well as sell out seasons at Adelaide Festival 2018 and Sydney Festival 2019, with the more recent highlight performing at Garma Festival 2019.
+Furthermore, she has been Assistant Director on The Long Forgotten Dream (2018) and The Beauty Queen of Leenane (2019) both for Sydney Theatre Company, as well Belvoir St Theatre's Winyanboga Yurringa (2019).

 In 2013 Deborah won the Helpmann Award for Best Female Dancer in a Dance or Physical Theatre Production for Terrain after previously being nominated under the same category in 2010.
-She is currently completing her Masters in Screen Directing at Sydney’s AFTRS.
+She has recently graduated with her Masters in Screen Directing from AFTRS (Australian Film, Television and Radio School).